-An innovative genetic mapping system for polyploid species promises to facilitate the work of scientists and plant breeders who use genomics to develop varieties that are more productive and resistant to disease or drought.
+An innovative genetic mapping system for polyploid species promises to facilitate the work of scientists and plant breeders, who use genomics to develop varieties that are more productive and resistant to disease or drought.
 Polyploids are organisms with more than two sets of chromosomes.
-Many plant species of economic value such as potato, wheat, cotton and sugarcane, are polyploids.
+Many plant species of great economic value, such as potato, wheat, cotton and sugarcane, are polyploids.

 The open-source software package is called MAPpoly and can be downloaded free of charge from the internet.